ls1intum/Artemis/docs/user/tutorialgroups.rst

 Managing Tutorial Groups as a Tutor
 -----------------------------------

-Assigned tutors can manage their tutorial groups by navigating to the course's ``Tutorial Groups`` page.
+Assigned tutors can manage their tutorial groups by navigating to the course's ``Tutorial Groups`` page in the course administration section.
 The tutor can view the group's details, register or unregister students, and edit the sessions by cancelling or rescheduling them.
 The tutor also has moderation rights in the tutorial group's channel in the ``Messages`` section of the course if the ``Artemis managed tutorial group channels`` feature is enabled in the tutorial group settings.

 The groups for which the tutor is responsible have a blue background.